Details

 You must have a completed undergraduate science degree (minimum three-year degree) and have completed prerequisite subjects: one semester of study in each of cell biology or general biology, and one of biochemistry.

-Melbourne DVM applicants must complete an online Situational Judgement Test (SJT) via Casper (a method of assessment used by Atlus Suite).
+Melbourne DVM applicants must complete an online situational judgement test (SJT) via Casper (a method of assessment used by Acuity Insights).
 Melbourne recognizes that skills and attributes such as resilience, critical thinking, and communication are essential for veterinarians, but are not always reflected in academic performance alone.
-The situational judgement test will be used to select and identify applicants who are best suited to the rigours of veterinary science and the profession.
-Please note we will need to submit your application to Melbourne before you will be able to write the Casper test.
+The situational judgement test will be used to select and identify applicants who are best suited to the rigors of veterinary science and the profession.
+OzTREKK must submit your application to Melbourne before you can write the test, as Casper registration requires a University of Melbourne student ID.

 Admission Timeline